afstanton/geodesic/docs/Engines/New/Optimus.md

 - **Models**: `OptimizationProblem`, `Scenario`, `Solution`.
 - **Services**: Service objects to encapsulate the optimization logic.
-- **Integration**: Potential integration with external solvers like Gurobi or CPLEX, or open-source alternatives, likely using the [[External Script Runner]] gem.
+- **Integration**: Potential integration with external solvers like Gurobi or CPLEX, or open-source alternatives, likely using the [[Executor]] gem.
 - **Dependencies**: [[Sidekiq]] for running complex calculations in the background, [[Kredis]] for caching results, and [[Dry-rb]] for robust business logic.